 On Google, four alumni all gave five-star reviews.
 "The staff is wonderful and very concerned about your well being," Nick wrote in the only commentary left on Google, echoing the sentiments of many alumni surveyed by Rehabs.com.

 WHAT FRIENDS & FAMILY SAY

 Treatment costs are not published on the Morris Village or South Carolina state website, but the facility does report that services are offered regardless of an individual's ability to pay.
 Many insurance plans are accepted, but not Medicaid or Medicare.
-Seven individuals polled by Rehabs.com on the affordability of treatment contributed to an average rating of 3.1 stars.
+The seven individuals polled on the matter offered mixed opinions concerning the facility's cost.

 User ReviewsReview this Center

 Please note: Anyone attempting to manipulate or spam our system or the providers’ own listing pages risks having all content removed.

 Rehabs.com is a third-party resource for consumers seeking addiction treatment.

 We list thousands of treatment providers throughout the U.S., often including alumni and staff ratings and reviews, and Rehabs.com 360 Guides that provide valuable information for people making difficult decisions.
 Rehabs.com is not influenced in regards to its ratings or reviews by any treatment center or its sponsors, and we clearly designate advertiser relationships with "Sponsor" or "Ad" or "Advertisement”.